TaylanUB/scheme-bytestructures/README.md

                    `(,bs:vector 3 ,int16))))

-Providing the optional second argument to `bytestructure` will invoke the setter procedure of the descriptor type.
+Providing the optional second argument to `bytestructure` will invoke the assignment procedure of the descriptor type.
 While this procedure is mainly intended for descriptors of atomic types to implement conversion from Scheme objects to byte-sequences, compound types can use it to provide convenient content initialization.